Touchstone Talks: Ep 3 - What's Your Number?

 very holistically.

-I know we're slightly limited
+I do, I know we're slightly

-on, on investment strategy
+limited on on investment strategy

 conversations, because we don't want